rfhb/emamds/en/medicines/human/EPAR/ambrisentan-zentiva.md

 The application for this medicine has been withdrawn

-ambrisentan

-Medicine

-Human

-Application withdrawn
+ambrisentan Medicine Human Application withdrawn

+On Monday, 12 January 2026, between 07:00 and 10:00 CET (Amsterdam time), this website will be unavailable due to scheduled maintenance.

 Page contents